quantnetwork/blockchain-developer-exercises-foundations/CLASS2.md

 2. executionBlockSearchResponse.block.size - This is an array of all the sizes that describe this block.
 The options are:

-A. MEMORY = The memory size of the entire block.
-WHAT UNIT?
+A. MEMORY = The memory size of the entire block in terms of the total number of bytes.
-B. MEMORY_WITHOUT_SIGNATURES = The memory size of the block, minus the signature sizes.
-WHAT UNIT?
-C. WEIGHT = ????
-D. COMPUTATION = The computational processing size of the block.
-WHAT UNIT?
+B. COMPUTATION = The computational processing size of the block expressed as the number of native individual computational units (e.g. gas for Ethereum, exUnits for Cardano, etc).

 #### Searching for the Latest Block in Other DLT Networks